glouppe/info8002-large-scale-data-systems/lecture6.md

 - GFS and HDFS are examples of distributed file systems.
     - They represent *one* way (not the way) to design a distributed file system.

-.exercice[Which file systems do you know?]
+.exercise[Which file systems do you know?]

 ---